ashutoshmjain/gita/src/thought.md

 ---

-The language (syntax and code), the tools to scribe and the epic `Mahabharata` augmented each other - a three way complementarity that benefited and built on each other.
+The language (syntax and symbols), the tools to scribe and the epic augmented each other - a three way complementarity that benefited and built on each other.
 This phenomenon repeated only once since then -  in our recent past - in early seventies!
 This time to introduce humanity with digital word.
 Need I say it too changed the world :

 <div style="padding-left:40px;font-size:0.9em;">